alanryn/tako-developer-test/index.md

 - Create a new template called `page.member.liquid` in the `templates` folder.
 This will be the template for the Member page.

 - Create a new page called `Member Alan Ryan`.
-Make sure the page uses the `page.mamber.liquid` template ( if you don't see the the template, it is only available in the dropdown list after the theme is published)
+Make sure the page uses the `page.mamber.liquid` template (if you don't see the template, it is only available in the dropdown list after the theme is published)

 - While in the Shopify Admin, add a new menu called `Member Menu Alan Ryan` with a `Member` page link.
 This menu will replace the regular menu when a customer is logged-in and tagged as &ldquo;vip&rdquo;.

-- Optional: Add a message in case a user gets to the member page without being logged and tagged as "vip":
+- Optional: Add a message in case a user gets to the member page without being logged-in and tagged as "vip":

 In the `theme.liquid` file add a test to determine if the user is logged-in and a "vip":
 {% raw %}